 Frequently Asked Questions

 You can scroll down and read all the questions and their answers.
-However, to find a specific answer, simply scroll down through the list of questions below and “left click” your mouse on your particular question, and you will be taken directly to the answer for that question.
+However, to find a specific answer, scroll down through the list of questions below and “left click” your mouse on your particular question, and you will be taken directly to the answer for that question.
 After you have read the answer to your question, you can “left click” on “return to questions“, and you will automatically be returned to the beginning of the section containing your question.

 The Thomas and Elsie Deeley Foundation